rafikicodez/rafikicodez/README.md

 - 👋 Hi, I’m @rafikicodez
 - 👀 I’m interested in all things computer and code
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, Python :D
 - 📫 How to reach me?
 Wouldn't you like to know!

 <!---